Idaho's First Rangeland Fire Protection Association (RFPA)

-On July 10, the Idaho Department of Lands (IDL) will formally recognize the first Rangeland Fire Protection Association (RFPA) in Idaho.
-Over the last year, a group of private landowners in Elmore County have worked closely with the IDL, using a successful RFPA located in Oregon as a model.
+On July 10, 2012 the Idaho Department of Lands (IDL) formally recognized the first Rangeland Fire Protection Association (RFPA) in Idaho.
+Over that year, a group of private landowners in Elmore County worked closely with the IDL, using a successful RFPA located in Oregon as a model.

-An RFPA is a nonprofit organization established to prevent and suppress range fires.
+An RFPA is a non-profit organization established to prevent and suppress range fires.
 It is governed by the members and funded by fees set by a local board, as well as grant dollars.
 Equipment and training are provided through IDL.
-Boise District’s Fire Management, in partnership with IDL, provided the association members with basic fire training this spring.
-In southern Idaho there are currently 2.2 million acres without any formal fire protection.
+Boise District’s Fire Management, in partnership with IDL, provided the association members with basic fire training.